 If you are taking a course during a summer session or during a winter intersession, you do not need to apply for concurrent enrollment unless more than 1 week of the course overlaps with a Spring or Fall semester at UC Berkeley.
 It is okay to take summer classes both at UC Berkeley and at another school during summer sessions without concurrent enrollment approval.

 Enrolling Elsewhere While Not Enrolled at UC Berkeley

 If you are not enrolled in UC Berkeley while taking courses elsewhere (e.g. taking courses at a community college while on a break from Cal or another four-year institution), you do not need to request approval for concurrent enrollment*.
-However, it is valuable to read through the transfer coursework page to make sure you understand whether your coursework will transfer and how taking coursework at another school may or may not impact your limits on your time at Cal.
+However, it is valuable to read about Transfer Credit to make sure you understand whether your coursework will transfer and how taking coursework at another school may or may not impact your limits on your time at Cal.

 *Note: You may still wish to review your plans to enroll in courses at another institution with an L&S College Adviser.
 If you have been dismissed, you should make an appointment with an L&S College adviser before enrolling in coursework elsewhere to discuss your plan for readmission.